sonic-net/sonic-mgmt/docs/testplan/BGP-Scale-Test.md

 ### Objective
 When routes on BGP peers are flapping, make sure DUT's control plane is functional and data plane has no downtime or acceptable downtime.
 ### Steps
-1. Pick N random BGP peers to manipulate routes.
+1. Pick one or half random BGP peers to manipulate routes. (select T1s on T0 DUT, select T0s on T1 DUT)
 1. Pick random half of common routes as RHoCRs.
 #### Test Withdrawn
 1. Start to sending packets with RHoCRs with in fix time interval to all portes via ptf.
-1. Withdrawn RHoCRs
+1. Withdrawn the RHoCRs
 1. Wait for routes are stable.
 1. Stop sending packets.
 1. Estamite data plane down time.
 #### Test Advertising
 1. Start to sending packets with RHoCRs with in fix time interval to all portes via ptf.
-1. Advertise RHoCRs
+1. Advertise the RHoCRs
 1. Wait for routes are stable.
 1. Stop sending packets.
 1. Estamite control/data plane convergence time.